maverick4code/Building-AI-Browser-Agents/README.md

 # 🤖 Building AI Browser Agents

-This course and project explore how to create **autonomous agents** capable of interacting with websites, from navigating the DOM to filling forms and summarizing content — using powerful decision-making frameworks like **Monte Carlo Tree Search (MCTS)** and **AgentQ**.
+This project explore how to create **autonomous agents** capable of interacting with websites, from navigating the DOM to filling forms and summarizing content — using powerful decision-making frameworks like **Monte Carlo Tree Search (MCTS)** and **AgentQ**.

 ---